TheStormex/cart263/project3/README.txt

 The game ends when both player characters are defeated or when both enemy characters are defeated.

-The story is that in the near future, a technology company called OmniSyt (as in omni and sight, all seeing) has taken control of the world through manipulation information available to people as well as through collecting their data to sell to the powerful and to commit extorsion to prevent competition.
+The story is that in the near future, a technology company called OmniSyt has taken control of the world through manipulation information available to people as well as through collecting their data to sell to the powerful and to commit extorsion to prevent competition.
 The world is filled with their surveillance tools and the Internet is controlled by them as well.
 The player controls two hackers infiltrating